“Vámonos” (Let’s Go) by La Santa Cecilia, ft. Fito Paez, English translation of lyrics

 Like leaves in the wind.

-“She Made Me Fall In Love” Lyrics
+“She Made Me Fall In Love”

 Album: Quiero Verte Feliz (I Want To See You Happy), 2021

-Style: Cumbia about falling in love
+Style: Cumbia about falling in love.

 Country: USA/Mexico (Mexican-American)